 - How can you detect bed bugs in a hotel room?

 Basic bed bug questions

 What are bed bugs?

-The common bed bugs, Cimex lectularius, are blood-feeding insects in the family Cimicidae.
+The common bed bugs, Cimex lectularius, are blood-feeding insects in the family cimicidae.
 They are temporary ectoparasites, meaning they exist on the outside of their hosts to feed, and spend their time between blood-meals hiding in nearby cracks and crevices.
-They have piercing-sucking mouthparts for feeding purposes, and both males and females of all life-stages feed exclusively on blood.
+They have piercing and sucking mouthparts for feeding purposes, and both males and females of all life stages feed exclusively on blood.
 Their preferred host is humans, though they will feed on other vertebrates.

 What color are bed bugs?

 Their color will vary, depending on their stage of life and also when they last fed.
-Early stage bed bug nymphs are translucent to straw-colored, but will have a crimson-colored center if they have recently fed.
-As bed bugs get older, they darken, and adult bed bugs appear as a mahogany brown color, or a darker red if they are digesting a blood-meal.
+Early-stage bed bug nymphs are translucent to straw-colored, but have a crimson-colored center if they have recently fed.
+As bed bugs get older, they darken.
+Adult bed bugs appear as a mahogany brown color, or a darker red if they are digesting a blood-meal.

 Are there other insects that look like bed bugs?

-A trained Technician can tell whether you have bed bugs or something else, but the average person may not know.
-There are some insects and close relatives that can resemble bed bugs.
-Including:
+- A trained specialist can tell whether you have bed bugs or something else, but it’s pretty hard for the average person to know.
+There are some insects and close relatives that can resemble bed bugs including:

 - Ground beetles